rdowns26/A-Data-Science-Refresh/README.md

 2. You are wanting to **refresh your skills** for interviewing, new job, or other purposes

 ## Topics Covered
+*I do recommend covering the topics below in the following
 1. Statistics
 2. Exploratory Analysis
 3. Visualization